ForbesLindesay/npm-package-template/README.md

 1. Commit initial code to the branch (be sure to replace all refernces to npm-package-template, and remove these instructions from the README)
 1. Push the new branch and create a PR
 1. In Settings -> Branch Protection, create a new rule
-   1. Use "master" as the branch name pattern
+   1. Use "main" as the branch name pattern
    1. Enable "Require status checks to pass before merging"
    1. Select the unit tests and changelog as required
    1. Enable "Include administrators"